3 things paramedics need to know about respiratory compromise, pneumonia and sepsis

 Recognize the signs and symptoms of pneumonia and understand how capnography can be used to guide treatment for pneumonia and sepsis.

 Pneumonia is the leading cause of infectious death in industrialized countries .
-According to the American Lung Association, there were more than one million hospitalizations for pneumonia in 2010 .
-In 2013 there were 53,282 deaths from pneumonia and 16.2 billion dollars were spent to treat it .
+According to the American Lung Association, pneumonia causes more than 1 million hospitalizations and more than 50,000 deaths each year.

 Much of the morbidity, mortality, and health care costs associated with pneumonia occur when it progresses to sepsis.
 EMS plays an important role in identifying pneumonia, identifying sepsis caused by pneumonia and treating the respiratory and circulatory complications associated with pneumonia and sepsis.